thycotic/privman-docs/install/agents/nix/ubuntu.md

 0 to upgrade, 1 to newly install, 0 to remove and 6 not to upgrade.
 Need to get 0 B/10.8 MB of archives.
 After this operation, 34.3 MB of additional disk space will be used.
-Get:1 /root/Thycotic/pmagent_x86_64_v1.1.3.81_ubuntu18.deb pmagent amd64 1.1.3.81 [10.8 MB]
+Get:1 /root/Thycotic/pmagent_x86_64_v1.2.0.186_ubuntu18.deb pmagent amd64 1.2.0.186 [10.8 MB]
 Selecting previously unselected package pmagent.
 (Reading database ...
 344578 files and directories currently installed.)
-Preparing to unpack .../pmagent_x86_64_v1.1.3.81_ubuntu18.deb ...
+Preparing to unpack .../pmagent_x86_64_v1.2.0.186_ubuntu18.deb ...
-Unpacking pmagent (1.1.3.81) ...
+Unpacking pmagent (1.2.0.186) ...
-Setting up pmagent (1.1.3.81) ...
+Setting up pmagent (1.2.0.186) ...
 Created symlink /etc/systemd/system/multi-user.target.wants/pmagent.service → /etc/systemd/system/pmagent.service.

 Please start the pmagent service by running:
     /bin/systemctl start pmagent.service

-This installation can be used as an agent for the Thycotic Privilege Manager and/or an agent for the Thycotic Identity Bridge.
+This installation can be used as an agent for the Thycotic Privilege Manager agent.

 If you are using this installation as a Thycotic Privilege Manager agent, You must now register this agent with the Thycotic Privilege Manager using the command:
     /opt/thycotic/sbin/pmagent --register <host:port> <install code>

-If you are using this installation as a Thycotic Identity Bridge agent, You need to join an Active Directory domain to start authenticating users using the command:
+If you are using this installation as a Privilege Manager Unix/Linux agent, You need to join an Active Directory domain to start authenticating users using the command:
     /opt/thycotic/sbin/pmagent --join